eosnetworkfoundation/eos-system-contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 ---
-content_title: How to configure PowerUp resource model
+title: How to configure PowerUp resource model
 link_text: How to configure PowerUp resource model
 ---